Why Are Renewable Energy Panels Gaining Ground in Singapore?

 Did you know that conventional power plants require massive amounts of water for cooling?
 The process of generating electricity from fossil fuels often involves water-intensive operations, which puts strain on already limited freshwater resources.

-Solar energy in Singapore, however, requires little to no water to function.
+In contrast, alternative power systems like photovoltaic panels require little to no water to function.
 Since solar panels directly convert sunlight into electricity through photovoltaic cells, there’s no need for cooling or water-intensive processes.
 This makes solar power a smart and sustainable choice for a water-scarce nation like Singapore, where water conservation is a top priority.

 4. Protecting Natural Habitats